x = "Hello\nNick"

 Nick

-As another example, suppose we want to put a literal quote in a string.
-We can either enclose the string in the other kind of quotes, or escape the quotes in the string:
+As another example, suppose we want to put literal quotation marks in a string.
+We can either enclose the string in the other kind of quotation marks (single versus double), or escape the quotation marks in the string:

 x = 'She said, "Hi"'